 Below, you’ll find recipes for both chicken and beef broths, whose long simmers place them firmly into bone broth territory.
 Use these bone broths up to delicious effect in the remaining recipes.

 You can make your own bone broth to use in these recipes, of course.
 But, if you don’t have access to grass-fed bones or the time to make the broth yourself, I recommend using BrothMasters bone broth.
 The mother-daughter duo behind BrothMasters slow simmers their broths for a full 48 hours, avoiding high heat that could destroy the nutrients in the bones and vegetables they use, but keeping temperatures high enough to be safe.
 The Hormones Balance team and I are big fans of their broth — unlike other brands that can be a bit bland, BrothMasters offers rich, hearty broths that are full of flavor.
 I like to heat a few cups and sip on it as an easy, healthy snack.
-Click here to get BrothMasters bone broth and use code “BROTH4LIFE” to get $10 off your first order.
+Click here to get BrothMasters bone broth and use code “HBGIFT” to get $15 off your order.

 Whip up our Instant Pot bison and cabbage stew with BrothMasters beef and chicken broth, or make a healing mug of chicken rice soup with their cozy broth.